w3c/wai-website/pages/about/groups/agwg.md

 ### WCAG 3

-Work on updating WCAG 3 takes place in many task forces and subgroups of the AG Working Group.
+Work on developing WCAG 3 takes place in many task forces and subgroups of the AG Working Group.
 For information about the WCAG 3 timelines and publication plan, see [WCAG 3 Timeline](https://www.w3.org/WAI/GL/wiki/WCAG_3_Timeline).

 ### WCAG 2.2